Priti Patel resigns as International Development Secretary

 Priti Patel quits Theresa May's cabinet: Resignation letters in full

-But the disclosures since then added to pressure on Ms Patel, culminating in a flight back from her curtailed Africa trip and a meeting in Downing Street lasting around 30 minutes during which it was made clear her Cabinet career was over.

-In her reply to Ms Patel, Mrs May said: "As you know, the UK and Israel are close allies, and it is right that we should work closely together.
+In her letter to Ms Patel, the Prime Minister said said: "As you know, the UK and Israel are close allies, and it is right that we should work closely together.

 "But that must be done formally, and through official channels.